attractivechaos/kann/doc/01dev.md

 to the original mathematical definition of convolution.
 To call their APIs and to load their pretrained weight matrices, we prefer to rorate the weight matrix as well.
 This is the convention.

+### The shape of n-d arrays

+For 2D convolution, cuDNN and Theano take images in shape of (batch-size,in-channel,height,width) and convolution weights in shape of (out-channel,in-channel,kernel-height,kernel-width).
+KANN follows the cuDNN and Theano convention.
+Caffe and TensorFlow are different.
+They take images in shape of (batch-size,height,weight,in-channel) and weights in (kernel-height,kernel-width,in-channel,out-channel).

 ### Implementing the convolution operation